hollanderbart/NPOStream/README.md

 # Usage
 1. Import framework in Xcode project using Cocoapods ```pod "NPOStream"```
 2. Declare: ```import NPOStream``` on top of your swift file
 3. Call the NPOStream.getStream function with a ChannelTitle enum case.
-ChannelTitle is a enum for all available NPO TV channels that NPOStream can provide.
+ChannelTitle is a enum with all available NPO TV channels that NPOStream can provide.

 ```NPOStream.getStream(ChannelTitle, onCompletion: (URL?, NSError?) -> Void)```